loicgreffier/docsource/README.md

     * [Directory](#directory)
 * [Motivation](#motivation)

+# Download

 # Usage

-## Overview
+## Scan

-The main capability of Docsource is to detect broken links inside Markdown documentations.
+# Functioning

-There are 3 kinds of links:
+Docsource can check the 3 kinds of Markdown links:
-- **External** - a link that points to an external domain.
-- **Relative** - a link that points to a resource within the same domain.
-- **Mailto** - a link that contains an email address.
+- External links
+- Relative links
+- Mailto links

-### External Links
+## External Links

 External links are links pointing to an external domain.

-Docsource will check the status of external links according to the returned HTTP code:
+For those links, Docsource sends an HTTP request and checks the HTTP return code:
-- **400** and higher, the link is broken.
+- the link is broken when the return code is 400 and higher.
-- **3xx**, the link is redirected.
+- the link is valid when the return code is strictly lower than 400.
-As redirection can occur for multiple reasons (e.g. authentication required before accessing the resource), a redirected link is considered as a valid link.
+As it can be complicated to verify redirected links (code 3xx) because of several reasons (e.g. authentication before accessing the resource), they are always considered as valid.
-- **2xx**, the link is valid.

-### Relative Links
+## Relative Links

 Relative links are used for links within the same domain.

-Docsource will check the status of relative links by verifying the linked resource actually exists at the specified path:
+For those links, Docsource checks the linked resource actually exists:
-- if the path points to a resource that does not exist, the link is broken.
+- the link is broken if the linked resource does not exist.
+- the link is valid if the linked resource exist.

+A relative link can be:
+- absolute: the link is checked from the user current directory.
+It can be overridden with `-c` option.
-- if the paths points to a resource that actually exist, the link is valid.
+- relative: the link is checked from the file it belongs.

-### Mailto Links
+## Mailto Links

 Mailto links are used to include a link with an email address.

-Docsource will check the status of mailto links by verifying the format of the email addresses:
+For those links, Docsource checks the format of the linked email address:
-- if the format is wrong, the link is broken.
+- the link is broken if the format is wrong.
-- if the format is valid, the link is valid.
+- the link is valid if the format is good.

-## CLI

-### Directory

-`docsource scan .`

-When a directory is scanned, Docsource will check all the Markdown files inside it.

 # Motivation